-(Although this information was presented at a support group for people with myositis, it is also helpful for people with other inflammatory conditions, such as rheumatoid arthritis and lupus.
+This information was presented by a physician at a support group for people with myositis, but can also be helpful for people with other inflammatory conditions, such as rheumatoid arthritis and lupus.
 The content of this summary may be used as a general guideline.
-However, any individual concerns should be discussed with your doctor.)
+However, any individual concerns should be discussed with your doctor.

 Risk Factors for Cardiovascular Disease

 It is important to understand the general risk factors for cardiovascular disease (CVD) and that there are some differences in these between men and women.
 Risk prediction is not a perfect science, Dr. Jones stated, but there are traditional risk factors for both men and women.